conduktor/conduktor-docs/docs/platform/configuration/cortex.md

 This Configuration is for Cortex dependency image `conduktor/conduktor-platform-cortex`
 :::

-This image is exclusively configured through Environement Variables.
+This image is exclusively configured through Environment Variables.

-The only required property is `CDK_CONSOLE-URL`, everything else related to storage for the metrics.
+The only required property is `CDK_CONSOLE-URL`, everything else is related to storage for the metrics.

 By default, data will be stored in `/var/conduktor/monitoring` inside the running image.